corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/notaries/network-member-roles.md

 * **Notary:** Members which run a CPI containing a CPB which provide a notarization service to the network.
 These are effectively representatives of a notary service, similar to how notary workers represented a notary service in a Corda 4 high-availability notary setup.

 * **MGM:** The Membership Group Manager.
-In the context of notaries, this special role can be ignored as the deployment of a MGM virtual node is handled transparently by our deployments.
+In the context of notary functionality, there is nothing different about the MGM.
+The deployment of a MGM virtual node is handled transparently by our deployments.